ortus-docs/coldbox-docs/getting-started/configuration/coldbox.cfc/configuration-directives/coldbox.md

 ### **viewCaching**

 This directive tells ColdBox that when views are rendered, the `cache=true` parameter will be obeyed.
-Turning on this setting will not cause any views to be cached unless you are also passing in the caching parameters to your `renderView()` or `event.setView()` calls.
+Turning on this setting will not cause any views to be cached unless you are also passing in the caching parameters to your `view()` or `event.setView()` calls.